Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Solving libsystemd dependency
 -----------------------------

-sdbus-c++ depends on libsystemd, a C library that is part of [systemd](https://github.com/systemd/systemd) and that contains underlying sd-bus implementation.
+sdbus-c++ depends on sd-bus API, which is implemented in libsystemd, a C library that is part of [systemd](https://github.com/systemd/systemd).

 Minimum required libsystemd shared library version is 0.20.0 (which corresponds to minimum systemd version 236).

 If your target Linux distribution is already based on systemd ecosystem of version 236 and higher, then there is no additional effort, just make sure you have corresponding systemd header files available (provided by `libsystemd-dev` package on Debian/Ubuntu, for example), and you may go on building sdbus-c++ seamlessly.

 However, sdbus-c++ can perfectly be used in non-systemd environments as well.
-There are two ways to approach this:
+If `libsystemd` is not found in the system when configuring sdbus-c++, then

+1. sdbus-c++ will try to find `libelogind`, which is an extracted logind from original systemd containing sd-bus implementation.
+If not found, then

+2. sdbus-c++ will try to find `basu`, which is just sd-bus implementation extracted from systemd.

+On systems where neither of these is available, we can build sd-bus as a shared lib manually or we can (conveniently) instruct sdbus-c++ to build and integrate sd-bus into itself for us.

 ### Building and distributing libsystemd as a shared library yourself